Summer Orientation (Orientation Part I)

 In addition, students are required to attend Experience Stony Brook (part II).
 You will attend a series of programs and activities designed to acclimate you to Stony Brook and introduce you to faculty, staff, and fellow students.

 What happens at orientation?

-Orientation Part I for international students is a three-day series of events.
+Orientation Part I for international students is a four-day series of events.
 You will meet with other international students and have your picture taken for your ID card.
 You will complete your Intake Process, where you will check-in with Visa and Immigration Services office who make sure all of your documents are in order.
 You will meet with an Academic Adviser who will help you put together your class schedule and direct you to take the math assessment or writing assessment if needed.
 During orientation, you will also meet with International Student Ambassadors (ISAs) who will lead you through workshops and cultural exchange activities designed to acclimate you to the Stony Brook University community and resources.

 Where is orientation?

 Orientation occurs mostly in the Student Activities Center (SAC).
 Orientation Leaders (OLs) and International Student Ambassadors (ISAs) will be there to guide you through the entire process.
 Students driving to orientation should be sure to park in the H Lot, also known as the Student Activities Center lot (Faculty/Staff Lot).
 Parking cannot be validated for the parking garage or other areas of campus.
 Click here for additional information for driving directions to campus.
 For information on how to plan travel to the United States and transportation services to Stony Brook University click here.